 That’s why, for my second dive, which was for my advanced diver certification, we had to go down to 30 meters, and even at that depth, we had spectacular visibility.
 I’m also told it’s a great place for night diving.

-Price of Scuba diving in Aruba
+Scuba diving Aruba Prices

 Antilla Shipwreck (*DB): 100 USD